Best Free Tutorials For Learning Color Grading In DaVinci Resolve

 Here’s another great tutorial by Denver Riddle from Color Grading Central.

-In this tutorial, he gives you a way to deal with a common problem when color correcting your footage, and that is white balancing your footage when there isn’t any white in the image.
+In this tutorial, he gives you a way to deal with a common problem when color correcting your footage: white balancing your footage when there isn’t any white in the image.

-You don’t alwasy get the luxury of having something white apperaring naturally in your image, or you might forget to use a color chart or white card to set your white balance, before the cameras start rolling.
+You don’t always get the luxury of having something white appear naturally in your image, or you might forget to use a color chart or white card to set your white balance before the cameras start rolling.

-The trick is simply to isolate the skin of your subject, and then adjust the temperature and tint (Premiere Pro), the color wheels (DaVinci Resolve), or the custom curves (Final Cut) so that the skin tones align perfectly with the flesh line on the vectorscope.
+The trick is to isolate the skin of your subject and then adjust the temperature and tint (Premiere Pro), the color wheels (DaVinci Resolve), or the custom curves (Final Cut) so that the skin tones align perfectly with the flesh line on the vectorscope.

-In short, this is a trick everyone dealing with color correction and color grading should now, so check out the video above.
+In short, this is a trick everyone dealing with color correction and grading should know, so check out the video above.

 5. Importing & Apply LUTs in DaVinci Resolve from We Are Film

-In this video, Camera Gallagher from We Are Film walks your through the basic workflow of using LUTs in DaVinci Resolve from installing LUTs to previewing them and applying them.
+In this video, Camera Gallagher from We Are Film walks you through the basic workflow of using LUTs in DaVinci Resolve, from installing LUTs to previewing and applying them.

 6. How to Color Grade Log Footage and Avoid the Common Mistakes by Gerald Undone

-Shooting in LOG has become a popular format to record video in due to the added dynamic range and flexibility it gives you when color grading.
+Shooting in LOG has become a popular format to record video in due to its added dynamic range and flexibility when color grading.

 Color grading LOG footage is a bit different than correcting regular rec709 footage.

-And in this beginners tutorial Gerald from Gerald Undone breaks down how to color grade LOG footage.
+Gerald from Gerald Undone breaks down how to color-grade LOG footage in this beginner’s tutorial.

-To get the best results, you need properly exposed LOG-footage, so you should know how to expose-to-the-right (ETTR).
+You need correctly exposed LOG footage to get the best results, so you should know how to expose to the right (ETTR).

-In the video from Gerald Undone, he walks you through the differences between LOG on Linear footage, why you just can’t add contrast to LOG-footage, what pivot do in Resolve, applying LUTs to LOG-footage, and a lot more.
+In the video from Gerald Undone, he walks you through the differences between LOG and Linear footage, why you can’t add contrast to LOG footage, what pivot does in Resolve, applying LUTs to LOG footage, and a lot more.

 7. How to Color Match Cameras & Grade Log Footage without a LUT (advanced) by Gerald Undone

-To follow up on the video above, here is a more advanced tutorial from Gerald Undone on how to color match footage from different cameras.
+To follow up on the video above, here is a more advanced tutorial from Gerald Undone on color-matching footage from different cameras.

-Color matching footage from different cameras is also something everyone will encounter at some point whether that be minor differences like from cameras such as the GH5 and GH5S or bigger differences between cameras such as a Sony and Canon.
+Color-matching footage from different cameras is also something everyone will encounter at some point, whether that be minor differences between cameras such as the GH5 and GH5S or bigger differences between cameras such as Sony and Canon.

-In this awesome video, Gerald walks you through his step-by-step process for matching colors from two different cameras.
+In this awesome video, Gerald walks you through his step-by-step process of matching colors from two cameras.

 Summary